 Wi-Fi on an open network that doesn’t have encryption leaves you wide open for security breaches.
 That’s because others can access records of whatever is done or accessed.
-Even a very simple Wi-Fi password (like medconference123456) is a step in the right direction for preventing hacks and keeping your event safe.
+Even a very simple Wi-Fi password is a step in the right direction for preventing hacks and keeping your event safe.

 Gone are the days when Excel spreadsheets or notebooks were acceptable for recording and managing event data.
 The ever-increasing need for security means that you should turn to tech solutions designed for managing data.

 For example, there needs to be wider adoption of Secure Sockets Layer (SSL) on event websites.
 An SSL encrypts the links between a web server and browser, meaning the data transmitted between the two remains encrypted.